Icarus (2010 film)

-Icarus (stylized known on-screen as Dolph Lundgren is The Killing Machine) is a 2010 Canadian action film starring and directed by Dolph Lundgren in his last directorial effort until 2021.
+Icarus (stylized on-screen as Dolph Lundgren is The Killing Machine) is a 2010 Canadian action film starring and directed by Dolph Lundgren.
 The film co-stars David Lewis, Samantha Ferris, and Bo Svenson.
 The film centers around Edward Genn, a former Soviet hitman known as "Icarus".
-After the collapse of the Soviet Empire, he moved to the United States to begin a new life.
-But after many years, his past has finally caught up with him.
+After the collapse of the Soviet Union, he has moved to the United States to begin a new life, but his past catches up to him.

+Production and distribution

 On August 8, 2008, Lundgren signed a contract with Insight Film Studios to direct and star in Icarus.
-Produced on a $6 million budget, and filming began in October 2008 in Vancouver, British Columbia, Canada.
-Filming was expected to last "about" five weeks, but reportedly wrapped after 18 days.
+It was produced on a $6 million budget, and filming began in October 2008 in Vancouver, British Columbia, Canada.
+Filming was expected to last five weeks, but reportedly wrapped after 18 days.

 At the 2008 Cannes Film Market, CineTel Films acquired the international distribution rights to the film.
-The worldwide premiere took place on Canadian television.
-This was followed by a limited theatrical release in a number of countries, including: the United States (on September 10, 2010), the United Arab Emirates (on October 28), Bahrain (on November 25), Oman (on December 2), and Kuwait (on December 16).
-The film received mixed reviews; praise was aimed at the action scenes and violence.
-On August 16, 2010, the film was distributed on Blu-ray and DVD in the United Kingdom by Anchor Bay Films, followed by the United States on October 19.
+The world premiere took place on Canadian television.
+This was followed by a limited theatrical release in a number of countries.
+The film received mixed reviews; praise was given for the action scenes and violence.

 Plot

-There were those who called him Icarus.
-Everyone else knew him as a divorced father working for an investment company.
-But they did not know his other side his dark side.
-Because Icarus (Dolph Lundgren) was at his best when he was killing people.
-For years, he had worked as a sleeper agent in America but when the Soviet Empire collapsed, he found himself in a foreign country with no one to trust.
+Genn (Dolph Lundgren) is known by most in his life as a divorced father working for an investment company.
+Before this, for years, he had worked as a sleeper agent called Icarus in America before the Soviet Union collapsed.

-Determined to break from his dark past, he started over with a new identity, but was only able to escape his past for so long.
-When a sudden mishap in Hong Kong blows Icarus' identity, past and present collide and the assassin realizes he is now the target.
-The people that want him dead will stop at nothing to get to him.
-And that means going after what he cares about most his wife and daughter.
+A mishap in Hong Kong blows Icarus' cover, past and present collide and he becomes a target.
+The people that want him dead will stop at nothing to get to him and that means going after what he cares about most, his wife and daughter.

-Fighting for his life, Icarus is forced to face the demons of his past to protect the loved ones in his present.
-He must fight to save the only thing he has ever done right in his life.
-He needs to uncover who is after him and protect his family, before it is too late.
+Icarus has to fight for his life and to protect his loved ones, while uncovering who is after him.